 Children who have a headache caused by a brain tumour are likely to be experiencing other symptoms, so you should look out for these carefully.

-When might a headache be a symptom of a brain tumour?
+Could my child’s headache be a brain tumour?

-Brain tumour headaches are are caused by a build up of pressure in the brain.
+Brain tumour headaches are caused by a build-up of pressure in the brain.
 This could be due to the tumour pressing on blood vessels and nerves within the brain or blocking the flow of cerebrospinal fluid (CSF) within the brain.

 Signs to look out for: